Post Graduate Year Two (PGY2) Residency Program | Ambulatory Care & Academia

 - Impact of language preference on diabetes outcomes for patients referred to clinical pharmacy services

-- Assessment of the effect of depression severity and diabetes control
+- Assessment of the effect of depression severity on diabetes control

-Residents provide service to the School via several activities:
+Residents provide service to the school of pharmacy through several activities:

-- Full membership (include voting privileges) on one of the following School of Pharmacy committees: admissions, assessment, or curriculum
+- Full membership (includes voting privileges) on one of the School of Pharmacy standing committees: Admissions, Assessment, or Curriculum

-- Precepting of student-lead community outreach events (ex. health fairs, brown bags)
+- Precepting of student-lead community outreach events (e.g. health fairs, Operation Immunization events)

-- Participation in PGY2 candidate recruitment, interview, and ranking
+- Participation in PGY2 candidate recruitment, interviews, and ranking

-For the PGY2 residents, the percent of time spent on clinical vs. teaching responsibilities mirrors that of PUSOP’s co-faculty positions.
-Emphasis is placed on longitudinal clinical experiences in order to allow for continuity of care of VGHMC patients and a consistent pharmacy presence for VGMHC providers.
-However, residents are offered an opportunity to complete two 2-week long or one 4-week long focused rotation during the last month of their residency year (see table below).
+For the PGY2 residents, the percent of effort dedicated to clinical and teaching responsibilities mirrors that of the school’s co-faculty positions (i.e. 50/50%).
+Emphasis is placed on longitudinal clinical experiences in order to allow for continuity of patient care at VGHMC and to ensure a consistent pharmacy presence for VGMHC providers.
+However, residents are offered an opportunity to complete up to two focused elective rotations during their residency year.

 - Academic administration